yvesgurcan/jsdoom/NOTES.md

 * Change song

-You can now randomly play a new song randby pressing `M` on your keyboard.
+You can now randomly play a new song by pressing `M` on your keyboard.
 I won't get bored of hearing the same song 10 times in a row, now :P

 ## v0.2.3 - 2018/08/19